 ”In April I arrive to commence a month-long, self-funded field investigation in both the North and South islands to follow up recent sighting claims of the Moehau, the hairy man-like creatures of Maori tradition and early European settlers’ tales, particularly in the Fiordland area, where fresh tracks and sightings have been reported in recent years”.

 Mr Gilroy was not new to monster hunting.
 In 1976, he featured as a self-appointed Yowie expert.
 The Yowie being a hairy monster similar to the Coromandel monster and was reported to roam the eastern states of Australia.
 In October, a $200,000 reward was up for the capture of a Yowie after a dam worker had been confronted with one.

 In the 1920s, J.Beattie collected stories and legends from the people of Southland.
-In his conversations with Maori, they said the Maeroero was still alive and well in the bush.
+During his conversations with local Maori, they said the Maeroero was still alive and well in the bush.

 Haunted Auckland Expedition

 In 2013, Haunted Auckland visited the Coromandel Ranges to conduct a brief expedition of some of the area.
 Making their way through the vast terrain to reach a few of the surrounding summits but cutting the search short due to heavy storms making the expedition too dangerous to continue on with.

 An earlier trip into the Coromandel Ranges to search for evidence was in 1998.